Shares pare losses on U.S. data, dollar rebounds

 | NEW YORK

-NEW YORK Crude oil prices fell to a four-year low before rebounding and global equity markets declined again on Thursday as investors fretted about world growth and a resurgent European debt crisis after two years of stability.
+NEW YORK Crude oil prices fell to a four-year low before rebounding and global equity markets declined again on Thursday as investors fretted about world growth and a revived European debt crisis after a two-year slumber.

-On Wall Street, the major indexes see-sawed between negative and positive territory, with the Standard & Poor's 500 index and Nasdaq composite index closing slightly higher.

-MSCI's all-country world index .MIWD00000PUS, which gauges stocks in 45 countries and is a widely used global benchmark, closed 9.6 percent below its record closing high on July 3 after trading low enough for most of the session to be a correction.

-Data showed the number of Americans filing new claims for jobless benefits fell to a 14-year low last week, and industrial output rose sharply in September also helped the dollar recover.
-[ID:nL2N0SB0UW]
+Data showing that the number of Americans filing new claims for jobless benefits fell to a 14-year low last week and industrial output rose sharply in September also helped the dollar recover.

-Economic growth is strong enough, though slower than in past recoveries, to turn the recent sell-off around, said Dan Morris, global investment strategist at TIAA-CREF.
+Corporate earnings will lead equity markets to turn around, said Dan Morris, global investment strategist at TIAA-CREF

 "The reason for that is underlying earnings for S&P 500 companies.
 It's been pretty consistently upward, and we think it's going to go continually upward," Morris said.
 "The underlying fundamentals support a rebound."